telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 * The response status code&mdash;For example, `200`.
 * The response status text&mdash;For example, `OK`.

-The **Status line** can consist of one or more lines containing name-value pairs of metadata about the response and the server such as the length of the response file, the content type, and how the response can be cached.
+The **Status line** can consist of one or more lines containing name-value pairs of metadata about the response and the server, such as the length of the response file, the content type, and how the response can be cached.

 ### Params Inspector